ENTREPENEURSHIP - BBS204

 3

-There are many reasons that becoming an entrepreneur is attractive, rather than working for somebody else:
+There are many reasons why becoming an entrepreneur is attractive, rather than working for somebody else:

 • You may be able to spend more time with your family as you can choose your own hours and holidays etc.